Pilot

 Founder

-Simon has run his own work in 12-week cycles since 2022 — first in spreadsheets, then in Notion, then in the prototype that became Pilot.
+Simon ran sprint planning across software teams and spent years as an operations consultant for small businesses before pulling both into the Sprint OS — first in spreadsheets, then in Notion, then in the prototype that became Pilot.
 He writes the Pilot guide and every methodology page on this site.

 Press & contact

-Working on a story about goal-setting, quarterly planning, or the 12-week method?
+Working on a story about goal-setting, quarterly planning, or how teams actually execute?
 We keep logos and product shots ready — email hello@withpilot.io.
 For anything else: same address, a human reads it.

-Plan your quarter, score your weeks, and hit your goals.
+Plan the sprint, score your weeks, and hit your goals.
 Free for your first plan — no credit card.